dipakc/Edsger/README.md

 # Edsger

-Edsger is a program synthesis system for synthesizing programs from formal specifications.
+Edsger is a program synthesis system for deriving programs from formal specifications.
 It uses the [Boogie](https://github.com/boogie-org/boogie) verification language to specify programs and their specifications.

 Edsger uses the Boogie verifier to generate the verification conditions and